exasol/azure-data-factory-functions/doc/user_guide.md

 ### Alternate approach : Deploying to Azure using Visual Studio or Visual Code 'Publish'

-These methods may be a bit more involved and require you to have visual studio or visual studio code installed but might be more practical if you want to alter or add some of the behaviour of these functions yourself.
+These methods may be a bit more involved and require you to have Visual Studio or Visual Studio Code installed but might be more practical if you want to alter or add some of the behaviour of these functions yourself.

 You'll find guides for visual studio here: https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio and for visual studio code here: [Create a C# function using Visual Studio Code - Azure Functions | Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp)